The Apple Pie Tree

 1. The teacher will ask the class to return to their tables/desks.

 2. The teacher will provide each student with a pale blue sheet of construction paper, divided into 4 squares with 4 brown, bare tree trunks cut out of construction paper (one in each of the 4 sections) .
 Each tree will be labled as one of the seasons: Summer, Fall, Winter, Spring.
+Start with Summer because it correlates to the order of the seasons in, The Apple Pie Tree.

 3. The teacher will review, The Apple Pie Tree, with the class, looking at the pages where the tree is described and illustrated in each of the 4 seasons.